figdavi/busuff/README.md

 # Busuff Tracker

-Busuff Tracker is a real-time bus localization system.It tracks buses using IoT GPS devices and display their positions live on a web map.
+Busuff Tracker is a real-time bus localization system.
+It tracks buses using IoT GPS devices and display their positions live on a web map.

 ## Demo